webplatform/docs-wpd/Most_Wanted_Tasks/index.md

 You can find a detailed guide to handling tutorials and concept articles at [[WPD:Content/Tutorials_and_concept_articles|Tutorials and concept articles]].
 Follow the different steps on this page, and make sure everything looks ok, to go through a tutorial/concept successfully.
 Let [[mailto:cmills@opera.com Chris Mills know]] if you have any problems, want your work checked, or have any suggestions about improving the process.

-To get started, choose a concept or tutorial article you want to help improve, and link to it in the subsection below so that others know you are working on it.
+To get started, choose a concept or tutorial article you want to help improve and link to it in the subsection below so that others know you are working on it.
 Also put a note to say you are working on it in the editorial notes form field for that article.
 Good luck!

 ===Articles being worked on===